Switch your car journeys for a bike and save

 back to you

-The first deduction must be taken from your January 2025 salary.
-If you miss the first payment, the 2024 Sharesave will terminate and you'll no longer be able to participate in the scheme or buy M&S shares at the Option Price on maturity.
+The first deduction must be taken from your January 2026 salary.
+If you miss the first payment, the 2025 Sharesave will terminate and you'll no longer be able to participate in the scheme or buy M&S shares at the Discounted Share Price on maturity.

-You've 6 months from today to buy your discounted shares, there is no need to do anything straight away.
+You've got 6 months from this date to buy your discounted shares, there is no need to do anything straight away.
 We'll be in touch to help guide you through your choices and share simple online tools.

 You need to decide what you want to do next.
 As with all shares, the market price of M&S shares on the London Stock Exchange can go down as well as up.
 We recommend that you check the M&S share price before taking any action and/or seek financial advice if you need further assistance in making a decision.